carlos-bologna/atari-ppo/README.md

 ```

-To enable GPU inside a Docker container, it necessary to install "NVIDIA Container Toolkit".
+To enable GPU inside a Docker container, it's necessary to install "NVIDIA Container Toolkit".
 To help you with that, check this site:

 https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker

-For Ubuntu 20.04, that other website also was very usefull for me, check it out:
+For Ubuntu 20.04, this website also was very usefull for me:

 https://www.server-world.info/en/note?os=Ubuntu_20.04&p=nvidia&f=2

-To make sure the GPU is working inside a Docker container, NVIDIA has a simple test for us.
-Run this Docker image:
+To make sure the GPU is working inside a Docker container, you can run the follow Docker image from NVIDIA:

 ```
 $ sudo docker run --rm --gpus all nvidia/cuda:11.0-base nvidia-smi